Sweet Potato Burritos2012-04-18

 - Lettuce, for garnish (optional)

-In a medium-size pan over medium-high heat, saute the onion and garlic in vegetable oil until the onion becomes translucent and tender, about 4 to 5 minutes.
+In a medium-size pan over medium-high heat, saute the onion and garlic in vegetable oil (or water, if using) until the onion becomes translucent and tender, about 4 to 5 minutes.

 Add the grated sweet potato, chili powder, cumin, and cayenne and let cook for about 10 minutes, stirring frequently to avoid sticking.
 When the sweet potato is tender, add salt and pepper and remove from heat.